jamesmbaazam/mppr_r_practicals/README.md

-# R Practicals During the Modelling for Pandemic Preparedness and Response Modular Short course
+# R Practicals for the Modelling for Pandemic Preparedness and Response Modular Short course

 Contains R scripts and notebooks for the MPPR practical sessions.